- Education and Science»

 Louis Agassiz (1807-1873)

-Attitude toward Darwinism: While none of the other scientists here were openly opposed to the idea of evolution, Agassiz was a creationist who rejected the idea unequivocally and perceived the study of nature as a way of better understanding the Divine Plan.
+Attitude toward Darwinism: While none of the other scientists featured here were openly opposed to the idea of evolution, Agassiz was a creationist who rejected the idea unequivocally and perceived the study of nature as a way of better understanding the Divine Plan.
 Though a beloved professor at Harvard, many of his students--including his son Alexander--rejected his beliefs in favor of Darwin's.

-Trivia: Agassiz is known to have harbored extremely racist attitudes, even for his time.
+Trivia: Agassiz is known to have had extremely racist attitudes, even for his time.
 He may have rejected evolution in part because many of its proponents (including Darwin) held that all human beings belonged to the same species, an idea that was revolting to him.

 Edward Drinker Cope (1840-1897)

 Contributions: Discovered and named numerous species, such as Elasmosaurus, Dimetrodon, Camarasaurus, and Coelophysis.
 He is also the father of Cope's rule, which posits that species become larger over generations, and authored over 1,200 scientific publications in his lifetime--a record that remains unbeaten.

 Attitude toward Darwinism: Raised a devout Quaker, Cope's main criticism of evolution by natural selection was that it failed to explain the origins of the "favored traits" described by Darwin.
 In his 1887 work The Genesis of Evolution, he expressed the belief that God was the driving force behind evolution (as the idea of intelligent design argues), ensuring the emergence of higher forms of life with each successive stage.